Pad Thai is one of the most famous Thai dishes and, dare we say, there are not many opponents of this delicious meal.

 Step 2: Put Pad Thai in a Pan and Stir

-Put the Pad Thai in the pan when the oil is heated.
+Heat oil well and then put the Pad Thai in the pan.
 Immediately several times, toss the dish so that the oil is nicely distributed.
 Continue to heat constantly stirring or tossing.
 When the dish is ready, serve it instantly.
+Your reheated Pad Thai should taste like freshly cooked.

 In the case of Pad Thai, we cannot assure you that the microwave is a slightly faster method than the stove.
 In preparing the dish, you simply cover it in the bowl, and just wait for about a few minutes.